-"You have a week’s intensive training at the WPA headquarters in Somerset.
+"You have a week’s intensive training at the Healthcare Practice headquarters in Somerset.
 I remember feeling I was outside my comfort zone but I soon realised the sales skills I had amassed from years in the oil industry could be applied here too".

 "To be successful in this business you have to build contacts, nurture leads and maintain relationships.
 You need to get people to recommend you.
 If I was advising potential new Partners, I would say that you need to be enthusiastic, and put customers at the centre of all that you do; the reward is very much a reflection of your efforts".